 My full-length musical Senator Scrooge had a reading with Emerging Artists in NYC in October, 2018:

 Jeremy Michael has released "Real Poor Condition" as a single.
 It's a song he wrote with me and Mark Irwin: the hit writer who co-wrote Alan Jackson's "Here in the Real World" and the song "Highway Don't Care," which Tim McGraw did with Taylor Swift and Keith Urban.
-Jeremy is an artist who can do cool things with his voice, almost like Roy Orbison, and we built some of that into the song:
+Jeremy is an artist who can do cool things with his voice, almost like Roy Orbison, and we built some of that into the song.
+Here is the video:

 In 2020 I co-wrote Phillip Sandifer's single "Turn This Ship Around": a song that talks about events during World War II, and more current ones: